Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 Using BASW as the example, this site was created based on the real-life experience of two internet entrepreneurs.
 There is website after website that talks about building websites and making money online, but there is no one with our individual stories.

-With our combined real-life experience we had 10 years of marketing online, 20+ website transactions, several million in sales through our sites, and an extensive knowledge of ppc and seo.
-This material would be valuable to those either looking to start an online business or to anyone who owned a website.
+With our combined real-life experience we had over 20 years of marketing online, millions in sales through our sites, an extensive knowledge of ppc, seo and scaling online businesses for sale.
+This material would be valuable to those either looking to start an online business, to anyone who owned a website or who wants to buy and sell websites.
 The market was large.

-Since so much of the teaching is from personal experiences, case studies, and showing people the mindset they must have to be successful online, the second question is easily answered.
+Since so much of our program is from personal experiences, case studies, and showing people the mindset they must have to be successful online, the second question is easily answered.
 The material is most definitely not easily found online because it is personal experience.

 You have to be able to answer that question, otherwise both you and your customers will be confused and unhappy.
 With BASW, this was easy.
-The goal was to teach people things that would not just work in 2010, but in 2020 and beyond.
-The focus is online, but the business fundamentals taught along the way (tax strategies for example) help our customers start thinking like a true entrepreneur whether they are doing business online or off.
+The goal was to teach people things that would not just work in 2012, but in 2024 and beyond.
+The focus is online, but the business fundamentals taught along the way (tax strategies for example) help our members start thinking like a true entrepreneur whether they are doing business online or off.

-“So that sounds good for you Kyle, but what about me?
+“So that sounds good for you guys, but what about me?
 I don’t have any experience that others would pay for.”

 Maybe not, but I know you know someone who does, and this is a good transition to another important point about building website in general.
 Don’t try to force your training on a market.
 Find people looking for a market.
 If you don’t have the personal expertise, partner with someone who does, and create it.